 Scholarly Year Guidelines for Students

-The Scholarly Year program at Icahn School of Medicine at Mount Sinai is available to students who have completed their second or third year and choose to devote a year to conducting research or working on another type of scholarly project.
-This endeavor, which may be conducted either at the School or another site, offers students a more intensive research experience than otherwise possible.
+The Scholarly Year program at the Icahn School of Medicine at Mount Sinai is available to students who have completed their second or third year and choose to devote a year to conducting research or working on another type of scholarly project.
+This endeavor, which may be conducted either at the School or another site, offers students a more intensive scholarly experience than otherwise possible.

 Below is a list of the steps each student must complete before his/her Scholarly Year can be approved.
 Additional details are provided in the Student Handbook.

 1. Students are strongly advised to meet at least once with the Associate Dean for Medical Student Research or with the Associate Director of the Medical Student Research Office to discuss their plans before requesting permission to do a Scholarly Year.
 It is recommended that students review the available fellowship opportunities prior to this initial meeting.
 Appointments can be scheduled through MARC on Blackboard.